 What Is a Bank?

 A bank is a financial institution formed with an aim of offering financial services to any prospective customer.
 It accepts deposits and offers loans.
 Additionally, a bank offers other wide range of services.
-Including financial advisory, asset management, estate management and fund management among others.
+Including financial advisory, asset management, investment opportunities, estate management and fund management among others.
 Thus, banks tend to employ a holistic approach in their operation and thus a wide customer base.
-A good example is Barclays Bank, a conglomerate bank based in the United Kingdom.
+A good example is Barclays Bank, a conglomerate bank based in the United Kingdom and Union Bank.

 The banking sector has specialized in offering high end financial services.
 It has been at the forefront in departmentalizing into specialized divisions.
 Each department is specialized and offers a particular service.
 The banking system has been known to perform a very crucial role in human life; hence, the interest it has attracted since its inception.